-How to Modify Parenting Time in Arizona: If you decide you would like to modify custody or parenting time as decreed in the final parenting plan of the original decree, you need to be able to show that the requested change would be in the best interest of the child.
-Contact your Arizona family law attorney in order to have the request for modification of parenting time filed.
-Although, before your request is filed, there are some limitations that must be considered.
+If you decide you would like to modify custody or parenting time as decreed in the final parenting plan of the original order, you need to be able to show that the requested change would be in the best interest of the child.

-A request for modification to a current legal decision making order cannot be filed for 1 year from the date of the earlier order.
+An application for modification to a current legal decision-making order cannot be filed for one year from the date of the earlier order.
 The only exception to this rule is in cases where circumstances are seriously endangering the physical, mental, emotional or moral health of the child.
 A modification may always be requested at any time if there is evidence of domestic violence, spousal abuse, or child abuse since the last order was granted.